adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 If you follow the rules above, your functions will be highly reusable and easy to read.

 > **Note**
 > Depending on the application, it might not make sense to have a single gateway class for that application.
 For example, in MoneyCounts there are "modules" for PCards, Preapprovals, Projects, etc.  In this case, you might want to make a gateway class for that specific module.
 The Preapprovals module has it's own class in `_global/Budget/Preapprovals.php`.
 Don't get too caught up about over-organizing the code.
 You don't want to make an entirely new file for one function.
+The need for multiple files, and what to put where, will make itself clear once the app's gateway class reaches that point.